What BRCGS Auditors Really Look for in Insect Control Systems

 - A thorough assessment of flying insect risks

-- Implementation of appropriate control measures, including ILTs
+- Appropriate control measures, including ILTs

-- Regular monitoring, verification, and corrective actions
+- Regular monitoring and corrective action

-- Continuous review to ensure ongoing effectiveness
+- Ongoing review to confirm effectiveness

 1. A documented insect control programme